ethical-haquer/Galaxy-Flasher/README.md

 ## Known Bugs

-TODO: Add known bugs.
+- You can only do one consecutive flash, you have to restart the app before you do another.

 ## TODO

+- Disconnect the device after a successful flash.
 - Re-implement support for Odin4.
-- Display the partitions to be flashed in the Verify Flash Window
+- Display the partitions to be flashed in the Verify Flash Window.
-- Update the docs for v0.6.0
+- Update the docs for v0.6.0.
-- Make Galaxy Flasher easier to install
+- Make Galaxy Flasher easier to install.

 ## Supported platforms